Varumayin Niram Sivappu: Plot

-Rangan's roommate somehow earns some money, which he claims he did so by the advice of a certain Dilip.
+Rangan's roommate (named Appu in Telugu) somehow earns some money, which he claims he did so by the advice of a certain Dilip.
 Thambu is very eager to know Dilip and wants to earn money in his own way.
 He runs away from home in search of Dilip.
 Devi introduces Rangan to a director, Pratap, who is arrogant and short-tempered.
 Rangan cannot act at his direction as he feels the scenes are logically incorrect.
 He apologises to Devi for letting her down.
 Rangan explains that his attitude is inherited from his father, Carnatic vocalist Sundaram Pillai (Venkata Ramanayya Panthulu in Telugu), who always scolds him for his inability to find a job on his own.
 Rangan once sold his father's tanpura to buy a train ticket for Delhi, which angered his father.
 Rangan decides to leave home for a while so that the problem between him and his father might subside.
 Rangan once beats a mute roadside artist, Barani, for watching him and Devi secretly.
 In fact, he did so to draw a portrait of them.
 Rangan apologises to him, and both Devi and Rangan become his friends.

 Pratap is obsessed with Devi, and he cannot tolerate her closeness with Rangan.
 Devi once expressed to Barani that she loves Rangan, but is scared to tell him, as he might get angry at her.
 Rangan hears this and he expresses his intentions in the form of a song that he loves her.
 Pratap tries to strangle Devi on the stage for a play instead of acting.
 Off-stage, he tells her that he loves her madly and immediately wants to marry her.
 Devi quits acting and starts living at Rangan's house, taking on a new job as a babysitter.
 Devi loses the baby while shopping for a toy for the child and is fired.
 But the baby was actually kidnapped by Rangan's roommate to demand money from its parents.
 Rangan beats him and asks for Dilip, to which he confesses that "Dilip" is an identity he made up.
 Rangan tells him to leave the house and never return.